sony7760/DevOps/Terraform/Install.md

-## Terraform installation
+### Terraform installation
 - Select terraform package based on your OS.
-In this example it shows how to install on Ubuntu OS
+In this example it shows how to install terraform on Ubuntu OS
   ```
   wget -O- https://apt.releases.hashicorp.com/gpg | sudo gpg --dearmor -o /usr/share/keyrings/hashicorp-archive-keyring.gpg
   ```